Statuses in Latin with translation. Quotes in Latin with translation

 The written letter remains.

-Wed from Russian proverb "What is written with a pen, you can not cut down with an ax."
+Wed. from Russian proverb “What is written with a pen cannot be cut out with an axe.”

 [Melior est certa pax, kvam sperata victoria].

-Better peace is true than the hope of victory (Titus Livius).
+Better is certain peace than hope of victory (Titus Livius).

 84. Memento mori!